james702283/AI_Native_Journey/README.md

 2.  **Adding Intelligence:** The Python script was enhanced with conditional logic.
 An `if/else` statement was added to check for a specific name ("James Nelson") and provide a unique greeting.
 Further logic was added using the `datetime` library to make the greetings time-sensitive (e.g., "Good morning").

-3.  **The Leap to the Web:** The core logic was translated from Python to JavaScript to run in a web browser.
-This logic was embedded in an HTML file, transforming the command-line tool into an interactive webpage with input fields and buttons.
+3.  **The Leap to the Web (`generator.html`):** The core logic was translated from Python to JavaScript and built into a standalone web page.
+This transformed the command-line tool into an interactive application.

 4.  **Professional UI/UX Design:** The focus shifted to the user experience.
-The webpage was styled using Tailwind CSS, incorporating the official Pursuit branding (logo and fonts) and a professional background image to create a polished, visually appealing tool.
+The generator page was styled using Tailwind CSS, incorporating the official Pursuit branding (logo and fonts) and a professional background image to create a polished, visually appealing tool.

-5.  **The Final Product (presentation.html):** The project culminated in the creation of an interactive, multi-slide presentation to showcase the journey.
-The web application itself was embedded within the presentation, creating a "demo within a demo" and providing a comprehensive overview of the project's evolution.
+5.  **The Final Product (`presentation.html`):** The project culminated in the creation of an interactive, multi-slide presentation to showcase the journey.
+The generator app itself was embedded within the presentation, creating a "demo within a demo" and providing a comprehensive overview of the project's evolution.

 ---